 19. Custom Home with a Roll-Up Garage Door Window

 This view of this simple Industrial-style home showcases a red main door as its stand-out element.
 It has panels of glass on it with lighting inside a simple entryway.
-This is beside a large garage with enough space for two cars.
+This is besides a large garage with enough space for two cars.
 It has a black garage door that complements the gray exterior wall.

 This rooftop of the house is accessed through tinted glass doors.
 It has hardwood flooring with a sandy quality to it that complements the cacti on pots near the gray lawn chairs with cushions beside an out door dining area and bar surrounded by white wooden fencing.

 20. Gated Oasis with Huge Museum-Style Walls, Exposed Steel Beams, and Oversized Windows

 The front yard of this industrial-style house has tall palm trees for a nice tropical scenery as a foreground for the large glass walls lit with the warm yellow lights of the interiors that have high white ceilings, exposed steel beams, and walls illuminated by recessed lights.

 From the sidewalk, the property can be entered through a black wooden gate flanked by low red brick stone walls augmented by a higher layer of gray wood.
 From this view, you can see the unique house exterior that is a beautiful fusion of modern elements and industrial style.

 Industrial Style Interior Examples (by Room)

 The following are photo examples of Industrial style interiors (room-by-room).
 Below each photo are links that take you to extensive Industrial style photo galleries for each room.

 This simple living room has a dark gray sectional sofa facing a matching dark gray wall that supports the wall-mounted TV and its sound system.
 These gray elements stand out against the bare wooden ceiling that matches the bare wooden wainscoting with a textured scales design on it.